Collaboration using Google

 Linking to Google Documents

 You can also choose to share a read-only link to a Google document.
-This has been added to the task and file & folder element in itslearning (and will appear in assignment soon).
 Unlike collaboration where access is very tightly controlled to named users, anyone who can view the Google link (or is sent a copy of the link) can see the file.
-Files are viewed in Google and if you are the author, you can edit them in Google too.
+Files are viewed in Google and, if you are the author, you can edit them in Google too.
 This is great for sharing Google resources that you are still updating.

 Assignment – Submit on behalf of a student